Wouter1/EMU-driver/README.md

 * This version ONLY works for audio input at 96kHz.
 * The audio output does not work.
 * Only audio input stereo 96kHz was tested on EMU0404 USB.
+* Only works the first use.
+If you start sample the second time, distortion appears #7.

 Please notify me how my driver works on other EMU USB devices.